 My dear readers and brides.
 I have a new couple to introduce to you.
-They came from Canada where they live and work.
-Sandy and David found my articles with tips and advice for brides, who plan to have engagement in Italy and fall in love with the photos.
-So as a result we spent together an incredible warm day in May enjoying the beauty of Rome and taking pre-wedding photos.
+They came from Canada, where they live and work.
+Sandy and David found my articles with tips and advice for brides who plan to have an engagement in Italy and fall in love with the photos.
+So, as a result, we spent a hot day together in May, enjoying the beauty of Rome and taking pre-wedding photos.

 The idea of my new friends’s was to make some lovely engagement pictures and also they wanted me to be their family photographer in Rome, since brides were traveling together with their parents.

-There were really many locations in the wish list of the couple, therefore we decided to split the shooting into several parts.
-After the planning meeting in one of the restaurants we made the following plan:
+There were many locations on the wish list of the couple.
+Therefore we decided to split the shooting into several parts.
+After the planning meeting in one of the restaurants, we made the following plan:

 - to have two days of shooting;